Truckee & Donner Lake

 The fact that Truckee is also home to Lake Donner is a huge plus.
 Donner Lake is a gorgeous, deep-blue destination that's perfect for lovers of boating, fishing, camping, hiking, and sightseeing.
 But Donner Lake also has a tragic past.

 Have you heard of the Donner Party?
-They were group of 91 pioneers who took their chances and migrated west by wagon train to California, in search of new beginnings.
-The Donner Party's luck turned sour when they got stuck by heavy snow in the middle of winter at Donner Lake.
-Then they started suffering casualties.
+They were group of 91 pioneers who took their chances and migrated west by wagon train to California during the gold rush era, in search of new beginnings.
+But the Donner Party's luck turned sour when they got stuck by heavy snow in the middle of winter at Donner Lake.
+Donner Lake is where the group started to suffer casualties.

-Why visit Truckee and Donner Lake?
-Because you love history, mountains, forest, lakes, and fresh air.
-A visit to Sacramento, Lake Tahoe, or Reno is not complete without visiting Truckee and Donner Lake.
+If you like history, Sierra Nevada mountains, forest, alpine lakes, and fresh air, visit Truckee, CA. Complete your visit to Sacramento, Lake Tahoe, or Reno with a trip to Truckee and Donner Lake.
 Stop by Donner Memorial State Park, learn about the history, go on a hike through the Abandoned Train Tracks, and then stop by Historic Downtown Truckee for an ice cold local Tahoe craft beer.

 Planning and Preparing a trip to Truckee and Donner Lake

 Visiting Truckee is just like visiting Lake Tahoe or any other mountain town.
-Consider the season you're going and plan from there.
-If you're going in the winter, check the highway conditions and bring chains.
+Consider the season you're going and plan accordingly.
+If you're going in the winter, check the highway conditions and definitely bring chains.

 → Truckee Accommodations

 There's plenty of accommodations options in Truckee.
 Find a nice Lake Donner Airbnb Cabin or stay at Truckee Donner Lodge or Donner Lake Village Resort.
-Other great options in Truckee are Cedar House Sport Hotel.
+Another great option in Truckee is Cedar House Sport Hotel.

 If it's summer, go camping!
 Campgrounds are available at Donner Memorial State Park.
 Here's a map of the campgrounds.
 There are a total of 154 sites to choose from.
 You can reserve a campground on the ReserveAmerica website.
-If the Donner Lake campgrounds are all booked up, Tahoe Donner also has campgrounds.
+If the Donner Lake campgrounds are all booked up, Tahoe Donner (not by the lake but nice) also has campgrounds.

 → Truckee Climate